 These groups are separate organisations and are also governed by the rules and regulations of their respective students' unions or equivalent.
-However, they all exist to further the objects of Engineers Without Borders UK, Affiliates must be self-financing.
-As well as fundraising and delivering or contributing to Engineers Without Borders UK national initiatives the affiliated groups also organise local activities.
+However, they all exist to further the objects

 Risk management

 The Board of Trustees regularly review a risk and opportunities register which is used to highlight and monitor risks to the organisation.
 The Chair owns this document but delegates responsibility for maintaining it to the Chief Executive.
 If risks arise that cannot be mitigated using existing structures then the Board of Trustees will take appropriate action to address them.